daldwell/arkgb/README.md

     * Complete instruction set (base and extended)
     * Passes blaarg CPU tests
     * Full support for CPU interrupts
+* Gameboy color support:
+    * VRAM DMA
+    * Double-speed mode
+    * CBG sprite/background priority
 * GPU
 * Audio
 * Timer + DIV counter
 * Joypad
 * Battery-backed game saves
-* Gameboy color support (Work in progress)

 ## Future Goals

-* Gameboy color TODO:
-    * Implement CBG sprite/background priority selection
-    * Implement CBG HDMA support
 * Cross-platform support
     * Developed and tested on Windows using the GCC compiler
     * In theory, should be portable to other OS's that support GCC and the SDL libary, but haven't tried yet